Statement on Slavery and Human Trafficking

 We include appropriate measures in our due diligence processes to engage suppliers and business partners on a risk assessed basis.
 As part of the procurement and supplier performance management policy we ensure that all of our suppliers undergo a stringent due diligence process before engagement and continued oversight and performance management during that engagement.
 Compliance with human rights, fair treatment and reasonable remuneration for colleagues as well as safe working conditions are all reviewed.

-As part of the pre-employment and recruitment process for our colleagues, we ensure that all colleagues are legally permitted to work within the UK and that they are joining us of their own freewill and are not coerced to join us.
+As part of the pre-employment and recruitment process for our colleagues, we ensure that all colleagues are legally permitted to work within the UK and that they are joining us of their own free will and are not coerced to join us.
 HISL and AICL are both regulated financial services firms, and background and financial checks are undertaken on all of our colleagues.
-We also require our suppliers to operate in a similar manner dependent on the service they provide to the Group.
+We also require our suppliers to operate in a similar manner, where it is appropriate in context of the services they provide to the Group.

 We raise awareness of conduct, human rights and diversity and inclusion amongst our colleagues through annual mandatory training via an online platform.
 Completion rates for all mandatory training are monitored and business leaders are informed where these rates are not satisfactory.